taskcluster/taskcluster-docs/src/tutorial/gecko-tasks.md

   links:
     gecko-decision-task: How is the decision task defined?
     gecko-task-graph: How is the task-graph generated?
-    gecko-docker-images: How are the docker images created?
+    gecko-docker-images: (TODO) How are the docker images created?
 ---
 # Gecko and TaskCluster